moonsharp-devs/moonsharp_org/mapping.md

 subtitle: .. no code this time.
 ---

-Before we dig deeper in Moon# and CLR integration, we need to clarify how types are mapped back and forth.
+Before we dig deeper in MoonSharp and CLR integration, we need to clarify how types are mapped back and forth.
 Sadly, back is very different from forth and so we will analyze the two separately.